Women beheaded and bodies dumped in rivers under Taliban rule, report says

 He noted while not all cases can be verified, the “sheer scale” of reports from “so many Afghans” sheds light on the “widespread and wide-ranging nature of human rights abuses being carried out, with impunity, by the Taliban and others”.

-Mr Osborn added: “Despite the risks, some - predominantly women - have continued to protest.
-But these voices, and wider civil society within Afghanistan, are increasingly isolated on the ground after two years of Taliban rule.”
+Mr Osborn added: “Despite the risks, some – predominantly women – have continued to protest.
+But these voices and wider civil society within Afghanistan, are increasingly isolated on the ground after two years of Taliban rule.”

 Researchers documented 56 announcements by the Taliban Supreme Court issuing public punishments to more than 350 people – with this form of reprisal mainly linked to so-called moral crimes like adultery, sodomy and entering an illicit relationship – since the first public corporal punishment in October 2022.

-The Taliban has blocked women from the workplace, education and public spaces, as well as barring them from taking part in all sports since retaking power in two years ago.
+The Taliban has blocked women from the workplace, education and public spaces, as well as barring them from taking part in all sports since retaking power two years ago.

 Researchers verified almost 70 women-led street protests since the first demonstration in August 2021 – with protesters showing their opposition to the curtailment of girl’s and women’s access to education and the workplace.